Julio A. Llorente: American period

 When the American forces landed in Cebu, he agreed to surrender the province to the Americans on February 21, 1899.
 However, Maxilom and Juan Climaco, who was in charge of war preparations, led the anti-American resistance.

 By April 16, 1899, he was appointed as provincial president of Cebu during a convention representing 40 out of 58 towns of Cebu, replacing the outgoing president Luis Flores.
-His term was cut short on June 1899 and Lt.
+His term was cut short in June 1899 and Lt.
 Col. Thomas Harner took over as military governor due to the ongoing revolt led by General Arcadio Maxilom who refused to surrender to recognize the American rule.
 On May 4, 1899, he issued an advisory against giving out money or food to the people in the military service and informing Maxilom that his office was abolished, a move to tilt the balance in the leadership struggle with Maxilom.

 On April 18, 1901, the Philippine Commission established the civil governments in Cebu and appointed Julio Llorente as governor.
 Also appointed were Leoncio Alburo as secretary, Fred S. Young as treasurer, James F. Case as supervisor, and Miguel Logarta as fiscal.
 His stint was marked with collaboration with the Americans, believing in their rule and that continued resistance would bring more destruction, and suggested that law enforcement agencies such as the Philippine Constabulary, municipal police, and a secret service be restored to track the peace and order situations of municipalities.
 As governor, he was taken to task in addressing the widespread collapse of infrastructures due to the war, dwindled government funds, and epidemics.